teher0094/Tog-Her/README.md

 # Tog-Her
 Portfolio/Projects

-# Active Directory Setup Project
+# Active Directory Project

 ## Project Overview
 This project demonstrates my skills in setting up and managing an Active Directory (AD) environment using Microsoft Azure.
-The goal was to deploy virtual machines (VMs), create an AD domain controller (DC), and configure user groups and organizational units (OUs) for different departments.
+I deployed 2 virtual machines (VMs), 1 VM for the domain controller (DC), the other as a client then I configured user groups and organizational units (OUs) for different departments.

 ### Key Features
 - **VM Deployment**: Utilized Microsoft Azure to deploy VMs.